 From clinical studies, the extract of Artichokes leaves (turned powder or juice) when consumed can help in lowering cholesterol, it can help regulate blood pressure for people with mild high blood pressure.

 Another Green vegetable that is very easy to cook but can also be enjoyed as raw.
-The raw Broccoli is 89% water, 7% carbohydrates, 3% protein and almost zero fat.
-Since it has high water content it can only provide about 2.82g protein.
+The raw Broccoli is 89% water, 7% carbohydrates, 3% protein, and almost zero fat.
+Since it has high water content it can only provide about 2.82g of protein.

 Nutritional Value per 100 grams Protein 2.82g | Carbohydrates 6.64g | Fiber 2.6g | Fat 0.37g | Calories 34